What if I cannot attend a meeting?

-In order to be considered at a meeting, the organization must be based in Halton Hills and it must be a registered charity eligible or not for profit group.
+In order to be considered at a meeting, the organization you nominate must be based in Halton Hills and it must be a registered charity or not for profit group.
 It must be previously established (no start-ups).
 No national or international charities, programs or organizations will be considered at this time unless they can show that the funds will be directed to a specific project in Halton Hills..
 At last count there are fifty-one “100 Women” Chapters in Ontario, each serving their own local communities.
 Halton Hills is surrounded by Chapters in Guelph, Caledon, Milton, Burlington, Oakville, and Mississauga.
 For that reason, we are keeping our focus local, so our nominated charities must be able to keep our donations in Halton Hills where they make a local impact.
 An organization that is selected for the group donation may not be considered again until three years have passed.
-Any member wishing to submit a charitable organization for consideration must complete our online Charity Nomination Form at least two weeks prior to the scheduled meeting.
+Any member wishing to submit a charitable organization for consideration must complete our online Charity Nomination Form at least three weeks prior to the scheduled meeting.
 We thank you for your understanding.

 Who can nominate a charity?

 Only members of 100 WWCHH can nominate a charity.
 Any member in good standing (must have paid for at least the 3 previous organizations) can submit one charitable organization for consideration.
 However, she must complete our online Charity Nomination Form at least two weeks prior to the scheduled meeting.
 If chosen by random draw, the nominating member then makes a simple presentation on behalf of the charity.

 Who presents on behalf of the nominated organization?

 The member who made the nomination, and whose name is on the ballot pulled out of the hat at each meeting, is the person who makes the presentation.
 The member must be present at the meeting, or another nomination is drawn.

 I want to nominate, but I’m nervous about speaking in public.
 What should I do?